Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the NNSF of China under Grant Nos.
-11275125 and 11135011, the Shanghai Rising-Star Program under grant No. 11QH1401100, the ``Shu Guang" project supported by Shanghai Municipal Education Commission and Shanghai Education Development Foundation, the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning, and the Science and Technology Commission of Shanghai Municipality (11DZ2260700).
+This work was supported in part by the Major State Basic Research Development Program (973 Program) in China under Contract Nos.
+2013CB834405 and 2015CB856904, the National Natural Science Foundation of China under Grant Nos.
+11625521, 11275125 and 11135011, the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning, Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education, China, and the Science and Technology Commission of Shanghai Municipality (11DZ2260700).